Hweinstock/GA-pathfinder/README.md

 - **h:** vertical height of the wall.

 Then, in order to change the number of balls, change the first parameter of the initialization of brain.

+By default the goal is the bottom left corner, feel free to change this in the parameters as well to any coordinate in the plane.